Junwang Tang: Career

 In 2002, Tang was awarded a Japan Society for the Promotion of Science (JSPS) search Fellowship and NIMS Researcher, enable to expand his research in photocatalysis in the National Institute for Materials Science (NIMS), Japan.
 In 2005, he was appointed as a senior research associate in the Department of Chemistry at Imperial College London, UK.

 In 2009, Tang was appointed as a lecturer in energy (permanent position) in Department of Chemical Engineering at University College London, then promoted to a senior lecturer in 2011, a readership in 2014 and finally a full professor of materials chemistry and engineering in 2017.
 During this period, he was also appointed as the director of University Materials Hub.
+In 2022, Tang moved from UCL to Tsinghua University.